thorlorick/theWhiteout/ramblings.md

 We've discoverd GOAP -- Goal Oriented Action Plannning -- AI for the video games.
 It allows for costs attached to desires....looks really cool.

 # March 7, 2026
 GOAP is the GOAT!!!! jokes aside...it's truly awesome.
-I know have a fully animated goblin guard walking around a region constantly struggling with whether to patrol or go home...it's really cool.
+I now have a fully animated goblin guard walking around a region constantly struggling with whether to patrol or go home...it's really cool.
 Now we have to add some more behaviours...this is so much fun!!!!